 Abundant Green Tomatoes

-You can adjust the amount of vinegar, sugar and sultanas in proportion to the amount of tomatoes you have.
+Adjust the amount of vinegar, sugar and sultanas in proportion to the amount of tomatoes you have.
 You can use cider vinegar rather than malt vinegar if you prefer.
 Don’t worry if it doesn’t seem to be reducing and thickening to start with – just keep simmering and you will see it soon gets to a lovely thick consistency.

 When it is getting near to a thick consistency, don’t forget to sterilise your jars.
 There are instructions on this in the Apple Chutney Recipe.